 “My baby went onto the bottle after three weeks of exclusively breastfeeding due to reflux and she transitioned perfectly with minbie.
 [I] have used other bottles meant to help reflux in the past with my other children and [Minbie teats] are the best by far.”
 Lyanne T.

-Fed is best, so whether you are almost exclusively direct-latch breastfeeding, mix feeding or entirely bottle-feeding your baby, Minbie helps to keep the instinctive breastfeeding option open.
-And, when babies are fed exclusively with Minbie nipples, they are never exposed to the lazy feeding that is harmful for their digestion.
+Fed is best, so whether you are almost exclusively direct-latch breastfeeding, mix feeding or entirely bottle-feeding your baby, Minbie helps to keep the healthiest infant feeding option open for your family should you decide that direct-latch breastfeeding is something your family wants for your baby.

 If your baby suffers from reflux and/or colic, or if you want to avoid your baby from suffering from both conditions, the first thing to do is choose Minbie teats when bottle-feeding your baby.
 It’s also best to make sure you’re using your Minbie correctly, so check out the instructions delivered with every Minbie purchase.

 Next, make sure you burp your baby regularly.
 Your baby may also benefit from being fed in a semi-upright position.
 Some babies will also benefit from being fed more regularly so each feed is a little smaller.
 Check out the information in our posts on reflux and colic for even more tips.

 Here at Minbie we’re all parents just like you and we understand how you just want what’s best for your little one.
 We know that reflux and colic can have a huge impact on your family so contact us now using our live chat feature and let us help you choose the right Minbie flow-rate for your little one.
 We’ll help get you off to a great start with Minbie teats.